Part III : Explaining metaphysics

 "In many philosophies, the conscious mind is seen as a separate entity, existing in a realm not described by physical law.
 Some people claim that this idea gains support from the description of the physical world provided by quantum mechanics.
 Parallels between quantum mechanics and mind/body dualism were first drawn by the founders of quantum mechanics including Erwin Schrödinger, Werner Heisenberg, Wolfgang Pauli, Niels Bohr, and Eugene Wigner. (...)

-Quantum mechanics made some dualist ideas about the mind/body problem acceptable again within mainstream science."
+Quantum mechanics made some dualist ideas about the mind/body problem acceptable again within mainstream science.

 So, why has this interpretation become progressively so unpopular among physicists since the discovery of quantum physics ?
 One of the main reason seems to be that it has been hijacked by a number of popular authors (Quantum mysticism, New Age and New Thought movements) who mixed it with a lot of nonsense (some crackpot theories and irrationalist ideologies), while they don't even understand quantum theory themselves, in order to give their propaganda an illusion of scientific credibility.

-The situation was made even messier by the presence of some more or less famous genuine physicists (Brian Josephson, Fritjof Capra, Casey Blood...) who followed the same path, of promoting this interpretation of quantum theory (intervention of conciousness) while taking other supposedly related positions that may be dismissed as closer to crackpot (any bad understanding of current physics) or irrationalist attitudes (any religious views filled with nonsense) than to science.
+The situation was made even messier by the presence of some more or less famous genuine physicists (Brian Josephson, Fritjof Capra, Casey Blood...) who followed the same path, of promoting this interpretation of quantum theory (intervention of consciousness) while taking other supposedly related positions that may be dismissed as closer to crackpot (any bad understanding of current physics) or irrationalist attitudes (any religious views filled with nonsense) than to science.
 Such physicists telling nonsense about science are mistaken as serious scientific references by some large spiritualist communities (organization or public) that do not have themselves the scientific skills to detect the flaws.
-By the popularity they developed from this uncritical public eager to praise anyone who looks like a physist and is ready to affirm the public spiritualist orientations against a supposedly stubborn dominating class of close-minded materialist physicists, they became the "reference" for the mind/matter dualist interpretations of quantum physics
+By the popularity they developed from this uncritical public eager to praise anyone who looks like a physicist and is ready to affirm the public spiritualist orientations against a supposedly stubborn dominating class of close-minded materialist physicists, they became the "reference" for the mind/matter dualist interpretations of quantum physics

 Other scientists came to be fed up with such nonsense even when coming from peer physicists.
 Thus, when trying to defend science and reason, they had to oppose these caricatural and indefensible versions of this interpretation of quantum theory and/or its supposedly associated deviations and ideologies, thus driving them to reject the original concept altogether.